Chris Holland

 |

-Most recently working with Oleksandr Mykhaylyk and Tony Ryan at the University of Sheffield, he has demonstrated that natural silks are a thousand times more efficient than common plastics when it comes to forming fibres (Advanced Materials).
-A result that has significant implications for the design and processing of novel bio-inspired synthetic polymers as well as bio-polymer manufacture.
+Most recently working with Oleksandr Mykhaylyk and Tony Ryan at the University of Sheffield, he has demonstrated that natural silks are a thousand times more efficient than common plastics when it comes to forming fibres (cover of Advanced Materials).
+Additionally recent work with Dan Blair and Jeff Urbach at Georgetown University has been able to visualise this process at the microscopic level (cover of Soft Matter).
+Together these results have significant implications for silk processing as well as the design and processing of novel bio-inspired synthetic polymers.

-A second paper published in Polymer proposes in order to spin a 'natural silk in a natural way' we must go 'back to basics' to create an artificial silk dope with a rheology that matches its natual projenitors.
+A follow-up paper published in Polymer proposes in order to spin a 'natural silk in a natural way' we must go 'back to basics' to create an artificial silk dope with a rheology that matches its natural progenitors, thus turning 'evolutionary constraints into design criteria'.

-Currently he is combining multiple instruments with rheology, from microscopes and spectrometers to synchrotrons (ISIS and ESRF) in order to understand the formation of silk fibres as they flow down the spinnign duct (see publications).
+Now he is combining multiple instruments with rheology, from microscopes and spectrometers to synchrotrons (ISIS and ESRF) in order to understand the formation of silk fibres as they flow down the spinning duct (see publications).

 Additionally through collaboration with medics at the Nuffield Orthopaedic Centre he developed Dynamic Shear Analaysis as a means to test small human tissue samples allowing the study the effects of aging and disease on the mechanical properties of tendons and cartilage.